 The women's National Under 21 Tournament plays a vital role in the development of the country's young female cricketers.

-The tournament provides a stepping stone for players who are leaving school cricket behind and pushing for domestic First XI honours.
+The tournament provides a stepping stone for players who are leaving school cricket behind and pushing for domestic representative honours.
 For many players, the tournament is the first opportunity to play against their peers from around New Zealand.

 2015/16 Central Districts